Chrrrrris/astrochriswang.netlify.app/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Chris "Le" Wang (王乐), a senior undergraduate student at Johns Hopkins University triple majoring in computer science, physics (with emphasis on astrophysics), and applied mathematics & statistics.
 My research focus is exoplanets, specifically their formation and atmospheres.
-I work with Professor <a href="http://www.kevinschlaufman.com/">Kevin Schlaufman </a> and Professor <a href="https://physics-astronomy.jhu.edu/directory/david-sing/">David Sing </a>.
+I work with <a href="http://www.kevinschlaufman.com/">Prof. Kevin Schlaufman </a> and Professor <a href="https://physics-astronomy.jhu.edu/directory/david-sing/">Prof. David Sing </a>.

 {style="text-align: justify;"}